chalmerj/introcs-lecture-notes/devel/rst/lab-edit-compile-run.rst

 that are possibly repeated.
 The workflow of programming can loosely be defined as follows:

-1. Use a text editor to write your code.
+1. Use a text editor to write your source code (human readable).
 2. Compile your code using the Software Development Kit (SDK) into object code.
 3. Link your object code to create an executable.
-(There are other kinds of targets but we will start with the idea of an executable program to keep things simple.)
+(There are other kinds of results to produce, but we will start with the idea of an executable program to keep things simple.)
+The default is to nave an executable program created with compilation, automatically.
 4. Run your program.
-Even for the most seasoned developers, your program will not work entirely right the first time, so you may end up repeating these steps.
+Even for the most seasoned developers, your program may not work entirely right the first time, so you may end up repeating these steps (debugging).

+..  what is this?
 	.. raw:: html

 	   <!~~ end of list ~~>

 As we will learn later in the course, development environments such as Visual Studio (from Microsoft) and MonoDevelop (an open source implementation similar to Visual Studio) basically shield you from the details of understanding the workflow in detail.
-We think it is important that you learn this workflow from day one, because many types of software development don't always have the easiest software development tools.
+We think it is important that you *learn* this workflow from day one, because many types of software development don't always have the easiest software development tools.
+You will be able to use fancy tools later.

 To be completed in the lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~